On this list are thirteen of the best ways to save on top things to do in San Diego.

 Passes can be printed or accessed via a very convenient mobile app.

-Update: I have access to an exclusive 10% discount on all-inclusive Go San Diego Cards that expires on December 5, 2018.
+Update: Save up to $60 on All-Inclusive Child Go San Diego Cards through December 31, 2018.
 No code necessary, just use the button below.Buy the Go San Diego Card

 There are several ways to bundle major theme parks together.